TapioJarnfors/Sonoff_SmartWaterValveAttributeAnalysis/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)

 ## Overview
+This wiki provides following resources for users and developers working with the Sonoff Smart Water Valve and Zigbee2MQTT:
+### Event Timeline Analysis
-This project provides a detailed analysis of the event timeline for the Sonoff Smart Water Valve, focusing on both quantitative and timed irrigation cycles.
-The analysis is based on Zigbee packet captures, highlighting key events and their corresponding attributes.
+Event Timeline Analysis with detailed analysis of the event timeline for the Sonoff Smart Valve, focusing on both quantitative and timed irrigation cycles.
+The analysis is based on packet captures, highlighting key events and their corresponding attributes.
+### Custom Attribute Converter Guide
+Guide demonstrates how to create an external converter for a Zigbee device with manufacturer-specific attributes, using Wireshark and Zigbee2MQTT logs for development and testing.
+The custom converter's main job is to extract and parse relevant information from the Zigbee messages received by Zigbee2MQTT (such as attribute reports or read responses), then format and expose that data in a way that Zigbee2MQTT and Home Assistant can use.

 ### Key Findings
 - **Low Flow Behavior**: Documents valve operation below specified range (0.07 m³/h vs minimum 0.1 m³/h)